• Document Up to Date

 Post Deployment Processors

-The post deployment processors assume that all changed files have been handled and the result of the deployment is already known (either successful or failed) and take actions based on those results, because of that they need to be placed after all main deployment processors to work properly.
+The post deployment processors assume that all changed files have been handled and the result of the deployment is already known (either successful or failed) and take actions based on those results, because of that, these processors need to be placed after all main deployment processors to work properly.

 File Output Processor